-The Ecology Consultancy was commissioned by Sheils Flynn on behalf of Adur District Council to carry out a Preliminary Ecological Appraisal (PEA) of New Monks Farm on the edge of Lancing in West Sussex.
+The Ecology Consultancy was commissioned by Sheils Flynn on behalf of Adur District Council to carry out a Preliminary Ecological Appraisal (PEA) of land north-west of the Hasler Estate on the edge of Lancing in West Sussex.
 This assessment is part of the landscape and ecological survey of potential strategic allocations within Adur District being carried out by Sheils Flynn for the Council's emerging Local Plan.

-A PEA, including protected species risk assessment, was carried out on the 27th July 2012 and the main findings are as follows:
+A PEA, including protected species risk assessment, was carried out on the 31st July 2012 and the main findings are as follows: